Living History (book): Critical and commercial reception

 Reviews of Living History were mixed, with a typical evaluation commending the chapters describing her early life, decrying the overly lengthy later treatments of relatively mundane events as First Lady, and criticizing the lack of candor in the sections covering controversial episodes, including those surrounding her husband and the Lewinsky scandal.
 Observers later noted the difference in how Clinton portrayed her upbringing with Carl Bernstein's profile of Clinton's father Hugh Rodham in his 2007 book A Woman in Charge.
 Bernstein also wrote in A Woman in Charge, "It is an understatement by now that [Clinton] has been known to apprehend truths about herself and the events of her life that others do not exactly share.
 Living History is an example of that."

 The book sold more than one million copies in the first month following publication; its sales during its first week of availability set a record for a non-fiction book.
 The success of the book surprised many in the publishing industry, who thought Simon & Schuster had overpaid for the work.
 It also surprised pundits who had doubted her selling power, including CNN's Tucker Carlson, who had said, "If they sell a million copies of this book, I'll eat my shoes and my tie.
 I will."
 (Once past the million mark, Clinton appeared on Carlson's show to present him with a shoe-shaped chocolate cake.)
 Clinton's energetic promotion of the book, which included signing an estimated 20,000 copies (causing her to require ice and wrist support treatments), was credited for part of the success.
 By 2007, she had earned over $10 million from the book.

 Audio records

 Clinton's audio recording of Living History earned her a Grammy nomination in the Best Spoken Word Album category in 2003.

 Paperback edition

-A paperback edition was released in April 2004 with an additional short afterword in which Clinton described her experiences in doing book signing events.
+A paperback edition was released in April 2004 with an afterword in which Clinton described her experiences in doing book signing events.